hannesm/platform-blog/Signing-the-opam-repository.md

-On subsequent updates, the process is the same except that a fetch operation is done on the existing clone, and that the repository is forwarded to the new `snapshot` only if linearity checks passed (and the update is aborted otherwise).
+On subsequent updates, the process is the same except that a fetch operation is done on the existing clone, and that the repository is forwarded to the new `signed` tag only if linearity checks passed (and the update is aborted otherwise).

 ### `opam-publish` scenario